Scrolling list using OFFSET formula is a very useful tool to create dynamic lists.

 We know it is an exciting thing to write an Excel blog, but this can never be a self-serving activity.

 The most important is that beginner users should become professional Excel gurus in the shortest possible time.
-If you are in hurry use our professional chart add-in!
+If you are in hurry use our professional chart add-in or check free dashboard templates.

 We have chosen this way; you can download the free Excel worksheet from here!